OccupyWallStreet/nycga2/wp-content/plugins/types/readme.txt

 * Fixed field count when adding or deleting fields
 * Stopped saving child posts when saving the parent, to avoid conflicts with other plugins
 * Checkboxes can save '0' for empty fields

+= 1.0.3 =
+* Fixes for repeating fields

+= 1.0.4 =
+* Some fixes for textarea rendering without automatic paragraph insertion
+* Some fixes for WPML compatibility
+* Support for Views 1.1.1

 == Upgrade Notice ==